themusiclab/infant-relax/README.md

 # Infants relax in response to unfamiliar foreign lullabies

-This repository contains data and code for Bainbridge & Bertolo et al. (2020, *PsyArXiv*).
-You can read the preprint at https://psyarxiv.com/xcj52.
+This repository contains data and code for Bainbridge & Bertolo et al. (2020, *Nature Human Behaviour*).
+You can read the paper at https://rdcu.be/b8IWP.
 The pre-registration and stimuli are available at https://osf.io/2t6cy.

 ## Anatomy of the repo
 `IPL.Rmd` contains the manuscript and all analyses, including those figures that are generated dynamically.